 There is also Shopify Starter and Shopify Plus.
-Both have rather unique use cases, but we will review them later on nonetheless.
+Both have rather unique use cases, we reviewed them in this shopify review article.

 If you’re still asking yourself “How does Shopify work?”, read our general guide before diving into Shopify plans and features.

 If you already see a suitable Shopify plan option, jump straight to that section.
 And if you’re unsure, let’s begin with the entry-level plan and go from there.

 Before we dive into the specifics of Shopify plans, let’s take a moment to establish common ground.

 To make choosing a Shopify plan easy, answer these questions about your store: